 If you are interested in remediating contact: firstname.lastname@example.org.
 As every home is different, the first step will be to perform a detailed scope and estimate for your property customized to maximize cost savings.
 The fee for the estimates will vary due to the size of the property.
 The estimate and scope provide a detailed cost and task breakdown for the entire process from demolition to reconstruction of the property.
 It breaks downs the components of the job including labor to materials needed to complete the remediation.
 If you use CDS, LLC for the remediation, this amount will be deducted from the overall fee.
 If you decide to use a different contractor this scope and estimate will be in excel format and can be easily shared with a contractor of your choosing.
 If you do decide to use a different contractor, make sure the company is well versed in the remediation and cleaning protocols required with Chinese drywall properties.

 Howard Ehrsam is the sole founder of Chinese Drywall Screening, LLC.
 He has a bachelor's degree from the University of Florida in Civil Engineering.
-He worked for Whiting-Turner in Central Florida for 8 years building theme park and commercial projects before moving to Port St Lucie in 2003 to start a new career in commercial development.
-From 2003 to 2009, Howard managed various projects for Tradition Development, a master planned community developer.
-Howard is currently a senior project engineer with Bowman Consulting.
+Howard has managed major jobs including theme parks, medical buildings, multi-family homes and numerous other projects for Tradition Development, as a master planned community developer.
+Howard is currently the Chief of Engineering at Venergy Group.
 Howard's certifications and licenses include Professional Engineer (PE), Certified General Contractor (CGC), LEED AP along with numerous specialty and private certifications.
 Howard enjoys life on the Treasure Coast with his beautiful wife of 25 years and 3 fantastic children.

 In 2007, it was discovered that one of his properties was having characteristics understood to be caused by tainted drywall from China and he experienced the process of having it removed.
 By way of his personal experience and being the president of a condo association with 80 tainted units, Howard quickly became the "go-to" resource for helping others.
 The combination of his professional experience, dealing with the issue first hand, helping others and continual research has put Howard in a position to be an excellent resource for others in dealing with the Chinese Drywall phenomenon.